Please note: At your instructor's discretion,

 concepts that will be covered on this test will be

-first practice test.
+practice test.

 -

-Wednesday, December 4.
-Course wrap-up.
+Thursday, December 4.

 -